 I remember writing a post, where I mentioned being adopted and not quite fitting in.
 I was very touched when a reader forwarded it on saying it was a heartfelt post.

 I must admit, I hadn’t thought of the emotional impact when I was writing the post.
+I hadn’t tried to write a heartfelt post.
 In my mind, I was simply stating the facts of how I felt as a child.

 2. Don’t get too emotional or personal